awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 Instance class support varies according to the version and edition of Oracle\.
 For instance class support by version and edition, see [DB instance class support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)\.

 **PostgreSQL**
-The Graviton2 instance classes db\.m6g and db\.r6g are supported for Amazon RDS PostgreSQL versions 12\.3 and higher\.
+PostgreSQL versions 13 and higher support the db\.m6g, db\.m5, db\.r6g, db\.r5, db\.t3 instance classes\.
+Previous generations of classes are supported only by PostgreSQL versions lower than 13 and include db\.m4, db\.m3, db\.r4, db\.r3, and db\.t2\.

 In the following table, you can find details about supported Amazon RDS DB instance classes for each Amazon RDS DB engine\.